 Method 2: Adding Weight Directly to the Shaft

-For golfers who want to increase the club’s overall heft without making the clubhead feel overly heavy, adding weight to the shaft is a viable but more advanced option.
-These methods are typically done by club builders during assembly.
+For golfers who want to increase the club’s overall heft without focusing on the clubhead, adding weight to the shaft is a viable option.
+This method is typically done by club builders during assembly.

 Using Shaft Tip Weights